coder/coder/docs/admin/architectures/1k-users.md

 **Footnotes**:

-- Assumed that a workspace user needs 2 GB memory to perform
+- Assumed that a workspace user needs at minimum 2 GB memory to perform.
+We recommend against over-provisioning memory for developer workloads, as this my lead to OOMKiller invocations.
 - Maximum number of Kubernetes workspace pods per node: 256

 ### Database nodes